-- A breakdown of the pros and cons of investing in shares
+- A breakdown of the pros and cons of both shares and property

-There are a number of reasons why the everyday family may be interested in investing, including:
+There could be a number of reasons why you are interested in investing, including:

-- Wanting to make the most of your income to grow your wealth for the future
+- Making the most of your income to grow your wealth

 - Looking for a way to lower your tax obligations